 De Stijl was nothing if not ambitious.
 Meaning ‘the style’ and developed by modernist powerhouses Piet Mondrian and Theo van Doesburg, De Stijl art was intended to be the perfect fusion of form and function.
 A perfect style, reduced to only the simplest elements of shape and color, and applied to all media: painting, decor and architecture.

-De Stijl art was the expression of the Mondrian’s theory of Neoplasticism.
-In the early 20th century, visual arts were commonly referred to as ‘plastic arts’ — a term simply meant to distinguish visual art from writing, music and theater.
-And so Mondrian’s concept of Neoplasticism, meant, in essence ‘the new art’.
+De Stijl art was the expression of Mondrian’s theory of Neoplasticism.
+In the early 20th century, visual arts were commonly referred to as plastic arts, a term meant to distinguish visual art from writing, music and theater.
+Mondrian’s concept of Neoplasticism, meant, in essence, the new art.

-But trouble was brewing — in 1924, van Doesburg proposed his Theory of Elementarism, a radical manifesto that effectively called bullshit on Mondrian’s neoplastic rules and declared that the future belongs (gasp) to the diagonal line.
-Furious at the betrayal, Mondrian officially resigned from the De Stijl movement which, with it’s core rules removed, would evolve in style over the next decades.
+But trouble was brewing.
+In 1924, van Doesburg proposed his Theory of Elementarism, a radical manifesto that effectively called bullshit on Mondrian’s neoplastic rules and declared that the future belongs (gasp) to the diagonal line.
+Furious at the betrayal, Mondrian resigned from the movement.
+De Stijl, with its core rules removed, evolved over the next decades.

 In 1931, Theo van Doesburg died, and the formal De Stijl movement slowly disbanded.
 But its impact remains.
 The Constructivist movement borrowed its primary colors, architects like Charles and Ray Eames and Frank Lloyd Wright applied the dramatic crosshatch of horizontal and vertical lines, and the obsession with a reduction to minimalist perfection has infected art and design to this day.

 Got questions, comments or corrections about De Stijl?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.